 The macadamia tree is an indigenous species to Australia and is over 60,000 years old.
 It’s believed it first began growing in the rainforests of northern NSW and there are now more than six million macadamia trees growing in Australia, many of them planted in order to cater to the high demand for macadamia nut oil in personal care products and cosmetics.

 - Other than jojoba oil (which is actually considered a waxy ester as opposed to an oil) it's the closest match to the naturally occurring sebum of the skin.

 - It is hypoallergenic and non-comedogenic oil.

 - It contains squalene and oleic acid that assists with cell regeneration, making this oil particularly useful for dry or chapped skin as it softens and moisturises.

 - It contains omega 6 linoleic acid which is useful for balancing sebum production in oily skin and creates a natural protective barrier.

 - The shell in which it is housed and added to the oil is rich in naturally occurring vitamin E.

-- It contains omega 7 or palmitoleic acid, which is beneficial for wound healing, wounds, scratches and burns.
+- Oils extracted from macadamia contain omega 7 or palmitoleic acid, which is beneficial for wound healing, wounds, scratches and burns.

 - It contains phytosterols that assist with itchiness and redness.

-- It has excellent spreadability, lubrication and penetration properties that imparts a smooth non greasy after effect.
+- The oil extracted from macadamia has excellent spreadability, lubrication and penetration properties that imparts a smooth non greasy after effect.

-- It also has a slight sunscreen effect.
+- This oil also has a slight sunscreen effect.

-Apart from all the goodies it delivers to your skin, macadamia oil’s composition is rich in phytochemical compound such as tocopherols, squalene and tocotrienols, which protect the oil against oxidation.
+Apart from all the goodies it delivers to your skin, the composition of oil extracted from macadamia is rich in phytochemical compound such as tocopherols, squalene and tocotrienols, which protect the oil against oxidation.
 While a lot of oils go rancid fairly quickly, macadamia oil is considered stable once harvested for a period of two years.